Ramming: Ground warfare

 In World War II, at least one incident of a tank ramming an enemy tank has been reported.
 In 1944, an Irish Guards Sherman rammed a Tiger II during Operation Goodwood.

 Siege warfare

 In ancient and medieval conflicts, breaching of a fortification during sieges would commonly be attempted by repeated battering of an area of a wall or gate with a battering ram, a type of siege engine.

-Vehicle ramming attacks in terrorism
+Vehicle ramming attacks in terrorism and robberies

 The FBI describes "vehicle ramming attacks—using modified or unmodified vehicles—against crowds, buildings, and other vehicles".
 Such attacks are often carried out by lone-wolf terrorists.
 Examples of ramming attacks as acts of terrorism include the September 11 attacks, the 2014 Jerusalem tractor attack, the 2006 UNC SUV attack, the 2008 Jerusalem bulldozer attack, and the 2008 Jerusalem vehicular attack.

 Ram-raiding is sometimes used by criminals to breach shops to steal cash or merchandise.